 Sharpening the chain is an integral part of chainsaw maintenance.
 For inexperienced chainsaw users, using a file to sharpen the chain can be intimidating.
 However, a file with a guide can simplify the process and guard against uneven sharpening.

 A file guide will help you sharpen the cutters at the correct angle, ensuring each cutter is sharpened uniformly, thus avoiding lopsided sharpening.
-One of the best practices I’ve learned over the years is to always use a file guide, regardless of your experience level.
+One of the best practices I’ve learned over the years is always using a file guide, regardless of your experience level.

 • Professional Sharpening or Replacement

-An often overlooked yet vital aspect of chainsaw maintenance is the wear on its bar.
+The wear on its bar is an overlooked yet vital aspect of chainsaw maintenance.
 Experienced users can flip the bar regularly to balance the wear on the edges.

-However, it is helpful to note that both edges should show even signs of wear.
+However, noting that both edges should show even signs of wear is helpful.
 If one edge is more worn than the other, it is a sign that the chainsaw is not being used evenly.

 • Leveraging Filing Tools

-There’s an array of filing tools available in the market that can be handy for chainsaw maintenance.
+An array of filing tools available in the market can be handy for chainsaw maintenance.
 Pferds edge sharpener tool, for instance, can level the bar’s edges.
-A leveled chainsaw bar promotes smoother operation and possibly extends the life of your chainsaw.
+A dropped chainsaw bar promotes smoother operation and possibly extends the life of your chainsaw.

 • Consistent Chainsaw Bar Flipping